 Rest and SliceAfter cooking, it's tempting to dive right in, but patience, my friends!
 Let your steak rest for at least 10 minutes.
 This allows the juices to redistribute, leading to a juicier, more flavorful bite.

 How Long To Mariante Flank Steak for Carne Asada

-After marinating the meat in a baking dish or large plastic bag for at least 30 minutes (or up to overnight), you’re ready to cook.
+You’re ready to cook after marinating the meat in a baking dish or large plastic bag for at least 30 minutes (or up to overnight).

 How to Cook Carne Asada in a Skillet

 To start cooking carne asada in a skillet, the first step is to season your meat with salt and let it sit for a few minutes before cooking.
-While you wait, preheat your skillet over medium-high heat and add a bit of oil to prevent sticking.
+While waiting, preheat your skillet over medium-high heat and add some oil to prevent sticking.

 Once the skillet is hot, carefully place the seasoned steak on it and cook for 5 minutes on each side.
 For those who want their meat cooked at different levels of doneness, use an instant-read thermometer to check its temperature.
 A reading between 125°F-130°F means rare; 135°F-140°F means medium-rare; 145°F-150°F means medium; above that range will produce well-done steaks.

 After cooking, transfer the steak onto a baking sheet lined with foil and let it rest for a couple of minutes before slicing it thinly against the grain.
 This technique helps create tender slices that are packed with delicious flavors.
 Serve with corn tortillas or add some caramelized onions on top for an extra level of rich flavor that complements this savory dish perfectly.
 And if you have any leftover steak strips from this recipe card, try using them in other tasty steak recipes like tacos or salads!